 Daria Istrate is a graduate of the Harvard Business School, having spent four years working in strategy consulting with the German company Roland Berger, where she was exposed to a wide range of projects in pharmaceuticals/ healthcare, energy, transportation and consumer goods across Europe.
 In parallel, Daria co-ran the League of Romanian Students Abroad (LRSA), a 7,000-member organization aimed at creating a worldwide network of students and developing incentives for their return home.

 Lisa Lee is a graduate of Harvard Graduate School of Education with a Master’s in International Education Policy.
 She came to Harvard after teaching and consulting in Kazakhstan for nearly three years, where she started an initiative for university students to engage in critical issues in their immediate contexts.
 Prior to teaching, Lisa worked at Wall Street as a global investment analyst and equity trader.

-John Lim is the Co-founder and Managing Director of Center for Asia Leadership Initiatives in Boston.
-A graduate of the Graduate School of International Studies at Yonsei University and the Tufts’ Fletcher School of Law and Diplomacy, he has worked in diverse organizations including the Embassy of Canada in the Republic of Korea, the International Crisis Group, as well as various sectors such as English education and social entrepreneurship.
+John Lim is the Co-founder and Managing Director of Center for Asia Leadership Initiatives (CALI) in Boston.
+As Co-founder of CALI, his team developed a Harvard University student project into a full-fledged leadership training and research organization that has benefited over 18,000 individuals in 22 countries through over 80 conferences and leadership programs.
+He has worked in diverse organizations including the Embassy of Canada in the Republic of Korea, the International Crisis Group, as well as various sectors such as English education and social entrepreneurship.
 His current work engages him in researching and applying various leadership, education, and entrepreneurial models and framework within the Asian context.